Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Scroll down to the bottom of the Classes Window.

-3. Above the TempVars Class, you can see another object name TempVar Class, click on that and check the right-side window.
+3. Above the TempVars Class, you can see another object named TempVar Class.
+Click on that and check the right-side window.
 You will find only two properties: Name & Value.

-4. Type the next line of code in the Debug Window and press Enter Key.
+4. Type the next line of code in the Debug Window and press Enter.

 TempVars.Add "website", "MsAccessTips.com"

-We have called the Add() method of the TempVars Collection Object to instantiate the TempVar Class, to assign the Name property with the text: website and the Value property with the text: MsAccessTips.com.
+We have called the Add() method of the TempVars Collection Object to instantiate the TempVar Class, and assigned the Name property with the text: website, and the Value property with the text: MsAccessTips.com.
 The new Tempvar Variable website is added to the TempVars Collection with index number 0, because this is the first TempVar variable we have defined in memory so far.

-The TempVar data type is Variant Type, i.e., whatever data type (Integer, Single, Double, Date, String, etc.) you assigned to it, it will automatically adjust to that data type.
+The TempVar data type is a Variant Type, i.e., whatever data type (Integer, Single, Double, Date, String, etc.) you assign to it, it will automatically adjust to that data type.

 We can display the website variable contents in two different ways.
-First method using dot separators, second with ! symbol.
+First method using dot separators, second with the (!) symbol.

 '1st method